nap2000/docs/cm-sms.rst

 Message Conversations
 =====================

-If you have an SMS oe WhatsApp number from a cloud provider and attach it to a survey then you can receive and send SMS messages.
+If you have an SMS or WhatsApp number from a cloud provider and attach it to a survey then you can receive and send messages.
 See details here on how to set this up :ref:`sms`.
 Without cases each inbound message will create a new record in your survey.
 However by setting up a case you can create a conversation within which you send and receive messages to a number and all of these messages are kept together in the case.